-On May 1, 2020, prior to its acquisition, DSS received a PPP Loan for \$1,058\$ thousand (the "DSS PPP Loan").
+On May 1, 2020, prior to its acquisition, DSS received a PPP Loan for \$1,058 thousand (the "DSS PPP Loan").
 Under the terms of the DSS PPP Loan, DSS could apply for forgiveness under the PPP regulations if DSS used the proceeds of the loan for its payroll costs and other expenses in accordance with the requirements of the PPP.
-Proceeds from the DSS PPP loan, including interest calculated at a nominal and effective interest rate of 1.00% per annum, were included in a DSS savings account as of the DSS acquisition date.
-Any amount of the DSS PPP Loan forgiven and proportionate interest amount will be released to the seller of DSS.
-The Company did not use any of the DSS PPP Loan funds assumed as part of the DSS acquisition.
-On June 18, 2021, \$608 thousand of the DSS PPP Loan was forgiven and as a result was reclassified as a note payable to the seller of DSS.
+Proceeds from the DSS PPP loan, including interest calculated at a nominal and effective interest rate of 1.00% per annum, were included in a DSS savings account as of the DSS PPP Loan forgiven and proportionate interest amount will be released to the seller of DSS.
+The Company did not use any of the DSS PPP Loan forgiven and sa result was reclassified as a note payable to the seller of DSS.
 During the Successor 2021 Period, the Company repaid the \$608 thousand note payable to the seller of DSS and the remaining outstanding principal and interest of \$450 thousand on the DSS PPP loan.